rmn388/rt-movie-renamer/README.md

 # rt-movie-files
+Written in Python 3.4

-Renames all movie files in a folder to include rotten tomatoes scores
+Renames all movie files in a folder to include rotten tomatoes critic and audience review scores

 To use it just drop the .py file into the base directory where you keep your movies.